blakPawn/some-ideas/README.md

 # some-ideas
 things to do next

-doing some changes and commits...
+doing some changes and commits... and more!

 Just hanging around!